Political Shocks and Price Discovery in Prediction Markets: Evidence from the 2024 U.S. Presidential Election: Institutional Background, Data, and Measurement

-Furthermore, we remove clusters of addresses that transfer tokens among themselves off exchange.
-These addresses are highly likely controlled by the same underlying entity for operational or security reasons.
-The goal is not to claim perfect identification of wallet ownership.
-It is to avoid overstating the number of economically distinct traders and to reduce contamination from operational wallet management.
-After applying these filters, we classify 2,176 addresses as advanced operators and identify 355 additional addresses that are likely linked to the same underlying entities.
+We also remove clusters of addresses that transfer tokens among themselves off exchange.
+These addresses appear to be controlled by the same underlying entity for operational or security reasons.
+Removing these clusters reduces double-counting of economically distinct traders and contamination from operational wallet management.
+After applying the first three filters, we classify 2,176 addresses as advanced operators and identify 355 additional addresses that are likely linked to the same underlying entities.
+The behavioral market-making filter flags 109 addresses, of which 91 are not captured by any of the other filters.

+Accordingly, the trader-level analyses in \autoref{sec:react} and \autoref{sec:heterogeneity} exclude the flagged addresses and clusters, so that entry and event-time activity describe ordinary traders.
+By contrast, the market-level flow and clearing analyses in \autoref{sec:price_discovery} include all wallets because the flagged intermediaries are part of the clearing mechanism.